 8. Idaho

-Idaho preserves its reputation for affordable living through a property tax structure that keeps effective rates well below the national average, even as demand for housing surges.
-It offers a mix of small-town charm and modern conveniences.
+Idaho keeps its reputation for affordable living through a tax system that keeps rates well below the national average.
+This is true even as demand for homes grows.
+The state has a mix of small-town feel and modern living.
+Property tax rates are stable across all counties.

 Pros: